vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ----
 ### Docking station

-I'm looking for a docking station that connects my work or personal laptop to the monitor and all peripherals with a single cable.
+I'm looking for a docking station that connects either my work laptop or my personal laptop to the monitor and all peripherals with a single cable.

 Minimum requirements:
-* Main monitor output 49" at 5K @ 165Hz
+* Main monitor output: 49" at 5K @ 165Hz
-* Future second monitor at least 4K @ 60Hz
+* Future second monitor output: at least 4K @ 60Hz
-* Power supply of 60W+ to charge the laptop
+* 60W+ power delivery to charge the laptop
-* Cabled network connection
+* Wired network connection
-* Connect multiple USB peripherals
+* Support for multiple USB peripherals
-* Wake up the MacBook
+* Ability to wake up the MacBook

 <p></p>
 The CalDigit TS5 looks like the ideal option, but the price is steep.